-Following the issuance of the Bonds and Series 2018 Bonds, the District will have \$40,000,000 of authorized but unissued unlimited ad valorem tax bonds from the November 7, 2017 bond election.
-Additionally, the District may incur other financial obligations payable from its collection of taxes and other sources of revenue, including maintenance tax notes payable from its collection of maintenance taxes, public property finance contractual obligations, delinquent tax notes, and leases for various purposes payable from State appropriations and surplus maintenance taxes.
+Following the issuance of the Bonds, the District will have \$40,000,000 (preliminary, subject to change) of authorized but unissued unlimited ad valorem tax bonds from the November 7, 2017 bond election.
+Following the issuance of the Bonds and Series 2018A Bonds, the District will have \$40,000,000 (preliminary, subject to change) of authorized but unissued unlimited ad valorem tax bonds from the November 7, 2017 bond election.
+Additionally, the District may incur other financial obligations, delinquent ax notes, and leases for various purposes payable from State appropriations and surplus maintenance tax as contractual obligations, delinquent ax notes, and leases for various purposes payable from State appropriations and surplus maintenance taxes.